zz85/mem-tools/kpageflags-visualizer/README.md

 - Not all PFNs may have corresponding entries in kpageflags
 - The program handles missing entries gracefully
 - **Default behavior now analyzes ALL available pages** for comprehensive system overview
+- **TUI mode provides interactive exploration** with mouse-driven zoom and navigation